Skip to content

 Israeli Police Prevented Latin Patriarch Cardinal Pier Battista Pizzaballa from enterihg the Church of the Holy Sepulcher in Jerusalem.
 Credit: CC/Lorenzo IorfinoLorenzo Iorfino

-On Sunday March 29, the Israeli police prevented the Latin Patriarch of Jerusalem, Cardinal Pierbattista Pizzaballa, from entering the Church of the Holy Sepulcher in Jerusalem in order to celebrate Palm Sunday.
-It is the first time in centuries that this occurs and the action has generated worldwide protests.
-Not only did the Vatican and the Patriarchate protest, but so did French President Emmanuel Macron, Spanish PM Pedro Sanchez, and even US ambassador to Israel Mike Huckabee, who said that the action “is an unfortunate overreach already having major repercussions around the world… For the Patriarch to be barred from entry to the Church on Palm Sunday for a private ceremony is difficult to understand or justify.”
+On Sunday March 29, the Israeli police prevented Latin Patriarch of Jerusalem Cardinal Pierbattista Pizzaballa from entering the Church of the Holy Sepulcher in Jerusalem, in order to celebrate Palm Sunday.
+It is the first time in centuries that this has occurred and the action has generated worldwide protests.
+Not only did the Vatican and the Patriarchate protest, but also French President Emmanuel Macron, Spanish Prime Minister Pedro Sánchez, and even U.S. Ambassador to Israel Mike Huckabee, who said that the action “is an unfortunate overreach already having major repercussions around the world.… For the Patriarch to be barred from entry to the Church on Palm Sunday for a private ceremony is difficult to understand or justify.”

 This post is for paying subscribers only